claudioscheer/nextcloud-self-hosted/README.md

 }
 ```

-- Create an user and attach the policy just created;
+- Create an user and attach the policy created;
-- Create an access key for the new user;
+- Create an access key for the user;
 - Install AWS CLI:

 ```